ronnie-bailey/ronnieblog/README.md

 ## Features

 - 📲 PWA ready, installable on Android and iOS
-- 🔎 Algolia Search, search by all attributes
+- 🔎 Algolia Search, search by all attributes.
 - 📧 Getform.io contact form with easy setup.
 - 📝 Blog ready, easily add your blog posts with MDX
 - 🌗 Togglable dark mode